-I fell and I fell, and I don’t remember hitting the bottom.
+I fell and fell.
+I don’t remember hitting bottom.
 When I came to my senses, I was in a flowery meadow where everything spoke.

-I walked along, and came to an oven full of baked bread.
-The bread cried, “Take me out or I shall burn.”
+I walked along and came to an oven full of baked bread.
+The bread cried, “Take me out or I will burn.”
 I took it out.
 Then I came to an apple tree that said, “Shake me, my apples are ripe!”
-So I shook the tree.
+I shook the tree.